-A reward system can be setup where successfully answering a difficult question, scoring the highest on a test, or being the most active class participant earns you a reward.
-As an example, Khan Academy is a widespread platform that has gamified online learning – you gain points and badges in order to track progress as you watch more and more instructional videos and solve various problems.
+A reward system can be set up, where successfully answering a difficult question, scoring the highest on a test, or being the most active class participant earns you a reward.
+As an example, Khan Academy is a widespread platform that has gamified online learning – you gain points and badges to track progress as you watch more and more instructional videos and solve various problems.

 2. Reinvent the Grading System.

 The grade every student receives at the end of a semester can correspond to the experience they collected throughout the course period.
 Submitting projects on time, being regular to the class, and actively taking part in classroom activities are some of the ways to gain experience.
 This tracks student progress and motivates them to collect more experience as it leads to higher grades and other rewards.